djalbat/reaction/README.md

     React = reaction.React;
 ```

-Now just write your [JSX](https://facebook.github.io/react/docs/jsx-in-depth.html) and React code in the normal way, although bear in mind only a small subset of React's functionality is currently supported.
+Now just write your [JSX](https://facebook.github.io/react/docs/jsx-in-depth.html) and React code in the normal way, although bear in mind only  subset of React's functionality is supported.

 You can also clone the repository with [git](https://git-scm.com/)...